kakalasek/Omega_Network_Classifier/README.md

 Training script for decision tree algorithms from Mgr.
 Mykyta Narusevych - *I decided not to publish this script here*
 Scripts from Python for Data Science course from Netacad FEL - *I cant publish those scripts here*
 Build a neural network in Python multi class classification - https://medium.com/luca-chuangs-bapm-notes/build-a-neural-network-in-python-multi-class-classification-e940f74bd899

-# Known Bugs and Imperfections

-When executing the start script multiple times, there may be several unirec filters running in the background.
-You can easily just kill them all.